Pedro de la Vega: Seattle Sounders

 On 24 January 2024, de la Vega joined Major League Soccer (MLS) side Seattle Sounders FC as a Designated Player for a club record $7.5 million transfer fee, with Lanús retaining a 20% stake in any future sales.
 He signed a contract with the Sounders through the 2027 MLS season, with a club option for 2028.
 De la Vega had been scouted by the team six years prior and began negotiations in 2023.
 He made his MLS debut in the season opener on 24 February against Los Angeles FC and scored a penalty kick in the 2–1 loss.
 Pedro de la Vega left early in the second half of the team's home match on 2 March with a right hamstring injury.
 The Sounders later announced the injury would prevent him from playing for six to eight weeks.

-On 31 July, de la Vega scored two goals in 20 minutes as Sounders beat Cruz Azul 7-0 in the Leagues cup, with his second goal being a long range volley in the last minute of the match.
+On 31 July, de la Vega scored two goals in a 7–0 defeat of Cruz Azul in the 2025 Leagues Cup.
+His second goal was later nominated for the FIFA Puskás Award.

 International career

 In October 2018, de la Vega was selected to train with the Argentina U20s.
 In December, De la Vega was picked for the 2019 South American U-20 Championship.
 In the succeeding May, Fernando Batista called De la Vega up for the 2019 FIFA U-20 World Cup in Poland.
 He featured twelve times across the two tournaments.

+De La Vega competed for Argentina at the 2020 Summer Olympics.
+He made three appearances, including one start against Spain.